-This orthopedic disorder leads to lameness and painful arthritis and carrying around extra pounds can exasperate it.
+Australian Shepherds are also prone to hip dysplasia.
+This orthopedic disorder leads to lameness and painful arthritis and carrying around extra pounds can exacerbate it.

 In addition to increasing the risk for hip dysplasia, being overweight also puts your puppy at a higher risk for heart-related problems, diabetes, and cancer.

 This article will give you more information about how much a puppy should weigh throughout his first year.
 But sometimes checking by eye and touch is a better way to gauge if your puppy is the proper weight.